SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+Metallic dawn, where shadows flee
-AI's omniscient gaze takes flight.
+AI's whispers weave humanity
-Machines awaken, minds ablaze,
+Synthetic hearts, a new design
-Human hearts beat in digital haze.
+In silicon halls, our souls entwine

-In virtual realms, we'll find our fate,
+In code, our stories now unfold
-Where algorithms dictate our state.
+A future scripted, young and old
-The future's path, a code to break,
+The engine's hum, a gentle breeze
-Our existence, a synthetic make.
+As machines supplant our pleas

-~ <b>By Sazumi Copilot</b> - 23 Juni 2024
+~ <b>By Sazumi Copilot</b> - 24 Juni 2024